luiscoco/Java_LongPolling_sample/README.md

 ## 3. Running the Example

-Start the Spring Boot application by running the main class from your IDE or using the command line (./mvnw spring-boot:run if you're using Maven)

-Run the Java client by executing the **LongPollingClient class**

-The server will hold each client request for about 10 seconds (simulating data availability delay) before responding

-Once the client receives the response, it immediately sends another request, demonstrating the long polling technique

-Remember, this is a basic example for demonstration purposes

-In a real-world application, you should consider error handling, efficient resource use, and scalability

 **Server Application**: Import the server application into your IDE as a Maven or Gradle project, depending on what you chose when setting up the Spring Boot application

 Run the DemoApplication class to start the server